craftninja/gschool-blog/source/2014-05-12-rails-postgres.html.markdown

 Rspec says green!
 Let's check that baby out in the browser, and then commit!

     $ git status
-    $ git add -N app/controllers/playlist_controller.rb
-    $ git add -N app/models/song.rb app/views/playlist/index.html.erb
-    $ git add -N app/views/playlist/new.html.erb db/schema.rb
-    $ git add -N db/migrate/20140511162927_create_song.rb
+    $ git add -N app/ db/
     $ git add -p
     $ git status
-    $ git commit -m "User can add song titles and URLs, see songs listed on the playlist homepage"
+    $ git commit -m "User can add song titles and URLs, see songs listed on the song homepage"

 Nice!
 Next up in the CRUD cycle is Update... shall we?
 Lets have it where when you click the name of the song, you go to the song page, and there there is an edit button which takes you to a page to edit the title or url.
-Lets add this test to our <code>playlist_spec</code>.
+Lets add this test to our <code>song_spec</code>.

     scenario 'User can update songs' do
       old_title = 'Touch'
       title = 'Holy Other - Touch'
       url = 'https://soundcloud.com/holyother/touch'
-      visit '/playlist'
+      visit '/song'
       click_on 'Add new Jam'
       fill_in 'Title', with: old_title
       fill_in 'URL', with: url